NASA Astronaut Group 2: Legacy

 President Ronald Reagan presents John Young with the Congressional Space Medal of Honor as well as NASA's Distinguished Service Medal.

 Collins wrote that in his opinion "this group of nine was the best NASA ever picked, better than the seven that preceded it, or the fourteen, five, nineteen, eleven and seven that followed."
 Slayton felt so too, describing them as "probably the best all-round group ever put together."
 Looking over the tentative schedule of Apollo missions, Slayton calculated that up to 14 three-person crews might be required, but the 16 astronauts on hand could fill just five.
 Though he considered the schedule to be optimistic, he did not want a shortage of astronauts to be the reason the schedule could not be met, and he therefore proposed another round of recruiting.
 On June 5, 1963, NASA announced that it was seeking another ten to fifteen new astronauts.

-The Next Nine went on to illustrious careers as astronauts.
+The Next Nine went on to careers as astronauts.
 Apart from See and White, who were killed in a T-38 crash and in the Apollo fire, respectively, all went on to command Gemini and Apollo missions.
 Six of the nine flew to the Moon (Lovell and Young twice), and Armstrong, Conrad and Young walked on it as well.
-Seven of the nine received the Congressional Space Medal of Honor for their service, valor, and sacrifice:
+Seven of the nine received the Congressional Space Medal of Honor for their service.